resurfaceio/network-sniffer/README.md

 The `network-sniffer` application uses two additional variables:

 - `APP_PORTS` is a comma-separated list of integer values that correspond to the ports where your applications are being served in the host machine.
 - `NET_DEVICE` corresponds to a specific network interface to capture packets from.
 When not set (or set to an empty string), the application captures from all available interfaces.
-You can get a list of all the available interfaces with the `ip a` (unix) or `ipconfig` (Windows) commands.
+You can get a list of all the available interfaces with the `ip a` (Linux), `ifconfig` (mac), or `ipconfig` (Windows) commands.

-The `COMPOSE_PROFILES` environment variable sets the profile to use when no `--profle` option is passed when running `docker-compose -d up`

 ## VPC mirroring